sockeqwe/website-old/_posts/2016-04-26-java-mixins.md

 But now we have to implement the methods from each interface manually.
 Not a big deal in this simple example because it's basically just one line of code for each method but I guess you get the point.

 How does Ruby programmers deal with inheritance?
-Experienced ruby programmers don't use inheritance for such things.
+Experienced Ruby programmers don't use inheritance for such things.
 They use Mixins:

 ```ruby
 module Airport  # for simplicity: module is same as class